-Adelson has used his ultimate tool – his money – to threaten media outlets not just in the US but also in Israel.
-In 2011 he has threatened with a huge lawsuit against channel 10, with explicit aim of weakening the channel, critical of the prime minister, thus jeopardizing further the channel’s economic condition.
-He aimed to do the same to the 7th Eye, a critical website of the Israeli media.
-Adelson exported to Israel, via Israel HaYom, an interest-driven, corrupt pseudo-journalism which dominated, by the share influence of millions of free copies, the public discourse in Israel.
-As his wife eulogized him, ‘he had changed the course of history’.
-The end to the special relationship between Adelson and Netanyahu was actually caused with the revelation, on channel 13, former channel 10, of the transcripts of the Mozes-Netanyahu conversations.
-Once Adelson had found out that Netanyahu has played him both ways, and promised Mozes – without consulting Adelson – to curtail the number of copies and the Israel Hayom weekend edition, as well as supported, at least apparently, the legislation against Israel Hayom, Adelson decided to break clean from Netanyahu.
+Adelson used his ultimate tool – his money – to threaten media outlets not only in the United States, but in Israel, as well.
+In 2011, he threatened Channel 10 with a huge lawsuit, explicitly aiming to weaken the channel, which was critical of the prime minister, and thus further undermine the channel’s economic condition.
+He aimed to do the same to The Seventh Eye, a critical website about the media.
+Adelson exported to Israel, via Israel Hayom, an interest-driven, corrupt form of pseudo-journalism that dominated the public discourse in Israel by flooding it with millions of free copies.
+As his wife eulogized him after his death in January, 2021, “He changed the course of history.”
+However, the special relationship between Adelson and Netanyahu actually soured earlier, when Channel 13 broadcast the transcripts of the Mozes-Netanyahu conversations.
+Adelson decided to make a clean break from Netanyahu after discovering that Netanyahu had played him both ways.
+Apparently, the prime minister had promised Mozes – without consulting Adelson – to curtail the number of copies of Israel Hayom and its weekend edition, and to support, or at least give lip service to supporting the legislation aimed against Israel Hayom.

-Elovich
+Shaul Elovich